IBM-Cloud/terraform-provider-ibm/website/docs/r/compute_vm_instance.html.markdown

      **NOTE**: Conflicts with `dedicated_acct_host_only`, `dedicated_host_name`.
 * `dedicated_host_name` - (Optional, string) Specifies [dedicated host](https://console.bluemix.net/docs/vsi/vsi_dedicated.html) for the instance by its name.
      **NOTE**: Conflicts with `dedicated_acct_host_only`, `dedicated_host_id`.
 * `os_reference_code` - (Optional, string) The operating system reference code that is used to provision the computing instance.
-To see available OS reference codes, log in to the [Bluemix Infrastructure (SoftLayer) API](https://api.softlayer.com/rest/v3/SoftLayer_Virtual_Guest_Block_Device_Template_Group/getVhdImportSoftwareDescriptions.json?objectMask=referenceCode), using your API key as the password.
+To see available OS reference codes, log in to the [IBM Cloud Infrastructure (SoftLayer) API](https://api.softlayer.com/rest/v3/SoftLayer_Virtual_Guest_Block_Device_Template_Group/getVhdImportSoftwareDescriptions.json?objectMask=referenceCode), using your API key as the password.
     **NOTE**: Conflicts with`image_id`.
 *   `image_id` - (Optional, integer) The image template ID you want to use to provision the computing instance.
 This is not the global identifier (UUID), but the image template group ID that should point to a valid global identifier.
 To retrieve the image template ID from the SoftLayer Customer Portal, navigate to **Devices > Manage > Images**, click the desired image, and note the ID number in the resulting URL.